 What is social engineering?

-In the context of this article, social engineering is the use of deception to manipulate individuals into performing actions that can lead to divulging confidential or personal information can be used be used for fraudulent purposes.
+In the context of this article, social engineering is the use of deception to manipulate individuals into performing actions that can lead to divulging confidential or personal information that can be used for fraudulent purposes.

 Phishing attacks are part of a social engineering strategy due to the imitation of a trusted source that creates a seemingly logical scenario for cooperating.
 Using trust or curiosity, an email will typically contain two common methods in order to advance the criminal cause: